 - Annual recurring projects and projects of short duration.
 These projects are typically straightforward and highly predictable in nature.
 As a result, the project manager and financial staff are able to identify, as the project status is reviewed and bills are prepared monthly, the occasions when cost overruns could lead to the recording of a loss accrual. - Stand-ready obligations.
-Where we are entitled to fees (whether fixed or variable based on assets under management or a per-participant per-month basis) regardless of the hours, we generally recognize this revenue on either a straight-line basis or as the variable fees are calculated. - Non-recurring system projects.
+Where we are entitled to fees (whether fixed or variable based on assets under management or a per-participant per-month basis) regardless of the hours, we generally recognize this revenue on either a straightline basis or as the variable fees are calculated. - Non-recurring system projects.
 These projects are longer in duration and subject to more changes in scope as the project progresses.
-Certain software or outsourced administration contracts generally provide that if the client terminates a contract, we are entitled to payment for services performed through termination.
+Certain software or outsourced administration contracts generally provide that if the client terminates a contract, we are entitled to an additional payment for services performed through termination designed to recover our up-front cost of implementation.